microsoft/AzureTrailblazerAcademy/month6/labs/lab_intelligent_bot/README.md

 Duration: 15 minutes

 In this section, you will provision an Azure Cosmos DB account, a database, and a collection that will be used to collect all the chat messages.
 Cognitive Search will index this data later.
-Power BI will use the data for visualizations.

 1. In the [Azure portal](https://portal.azure.com), select **+Create a resource**.
 Search for **Azure Cosmos DB**.